wheelodex/wheelodex/deployment/README.md

 - Setting the host's locale system-wide to something with UTF-8 encoding (This should be redundant in this day & age, and doing it properly involves a reboot, so we'd want to keep that out of the playbook)
+- Ensuring that Python 3 is installed at `/usr/bin/python3`
-- Ensuring that setuptools is installed system-wide for whatever version of Python Ansible will run its modules under
+- Ensuring that setuptools is installed system-wide for Python 3